ZakyHermawan/ZakyHermawan.github.io/_posts/2024-06-1-week-1-option-block-modularization-and-workflow-separation.md

 ```

 The workflow_paths array will be used to tell the platform object to also read the workflows files.
-You can call the test with:
+You can call the test with: `pytest test_generator.py`
 ![test generator](/assets/images/test_generator.png)

 ## Conclusion